 For the best quality and flavor, use unsalted, unroasted whole cashews.
 Roasted cashews may add a toasty flavor you don’t want.

 Yes!
-This is a great recipe for replacing grocery store dairy products.
+This is a great recipe for replacing grocery store dairy and non-dairy products.
 Bonus: no fillers, gums, or oils.

 📖 Recipe